Baltinglass may be small, but it doesn’t stop it from impressing you as one of the best destinations to visit on a day trip from Dublin.

 Older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
 And like the first one, it pleases its visitors with the Gothic Revival style.

-Explore Historical Buildings
+Other Historical Buildings

 Baltinglass is known as the Heritage Town boasting many archaeological sites and buildings.
-Some of them such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument cluster in the heart of the town.
+Some of them, such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument, cluster in the heart of the town.

 Germaines of Baltinglass

 A visit to the Irish village of Baltinglass isn’t complete without savoring some of the local delicacies.
 And what better place to do it than Germaines.
 This family-run pub offers some of the best homemade dishes in the village along with its cozy Irish ambience.

 Horans Bar and Restaurant

 For a chance to meet locals, look no further than Horans Bar and Restaurant.
 This 1881-year building is set on Main Street.
 It serves traditional dishes with a signature Irish twist.